 In 1995, the JJC Police Department moved to its current location in G-Building, room G-1013, next to the Fitness Center.
 In August 2003, JJC Police Officers were authorized to become a fully armed police agency.
-Currently, the JJC Police Department's staff of fourteen sworn Police Officers is supplemented by full and part -time civilian, non-sworn, Campus Safety Officers (CSO), Dispatchers, Records Clerks, a Department Secretary as well as several Student Workers.
+Currently, the JJC Police Department's staff of fifteen sworn Police Officers is supplemented by full and part -time civilian, non-sworn, Campus Safety Officers (CSO), Dispatchers, Records Clerks, a Department Secretary as well as several Student Workers.

 The JJC Police Department draws its authority from the Illinois Community College Act, which establishes the authority for community college police departments as follows: